tjgore/tj-portfolio/content/articles/a-data-fetching-nextjs-site-built-with-tailwind.md

 Let's create the about page in `pages/about` to add more links and update the navigation component using the `Link` component provided by `next/link`.

-Nextjs does not use the normal `a` tag to navigate between pages, instead the `Link` component is used as a replacement.
+Nextjs does not use the normal `a` tag to navigate between pages, instead, the `Link` component is used as a replacement.

 ```jsx
 // pages/about.js